 Trust me, I’ve been there.
 And I know I can’t be the only one.
 Which is why I’m telling you, you can learn to love reading again.
 Maybe you don’t have all the time in the world like you did in the 5th grade, but if you want to renew your love of reading, these 12 tips will help you get started.

-Disclaimer: this post contains affiliate links.
-If you purchase using one of my links, I will receive a small commission at no additional cost to you.
+(Disclaimer: As an Amazon Associate, I earn from qualifying purchases.
+If you choose to make a purchase using my Amazon links, I will receive a small commission at no additional cost to you.)

 1. pick topics you enjoy reading